martgil/webext-docs/menus.rst

       :name: [``callback``]
       :type: (function, optional)

       Called when the item has been created in the browser.
-If there were any problems creating the item, details will be available in `runtime.lastError <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/lastError>`__.
+If there were any problems creating the item, details will be available in <a href='https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/lastError'>runtime.lastError</a>.

 .. api-header::